 Conclusion

-Emergency custody orders are issued to prevent harm to children.
+Emergency custody order is issued to prevent harm to children.
 There are four reasons for which an emergency custody order may be issued: if the child is at risk of physical or sexual abuse, if the child is being neglected, if the child has been abandoned, or if the child’s parents have been detained by law enforcement.
-All of these scenarios put children in danger and so it is crucial that we as a society work together to condemn any and all immoral acts committed against them.
-Join us in speaking out against such atrocities and help make our world a safer place for all children.